michaelfranzl/janus-rtpforward-plugin/demo/README.md

 Preconditions:

-1. The echotest demo (browser app) shipped with Janus works.
+1. There should be no NAT or firewall between your host and Janus so that there is no need for STUN/TURN servers.
-2. Compile and install `janus-rtpforward-plugin` (see [README.md](../README.md)).
+2. The Websocket server of Janus listens at ws://localhost:8188 .
+If the URL is different, change it in `demo/src/index.js`.
-3. Janus listens at `localhost` or somewhere in your LAN with all open UDP ports so that there is no need for STUN/TURN servers.
+3. The echotest demo (browser app) shipped with Janus works.
+This is to exclude potential problems with `janus-gateway` itself.
-4. The websocket server of Janus listens at ws://localhost:8188
+4. Compile and install `janus-rtpforward-plugin` (see [README.md](../README.md)).
-5. Your browser supports ES8 Javascript and Import Maps.
-At the time of writing, only Chrome version 74 has experimental support for Import Maps.
-Until Import Maps are enabled by default, enable "Experimental Web Platform features" under `chrome://flags`.
+5. Use a fairly recent web browser (current Mozilla Firefox or Google Chrome works).

 In this (`demo`) sub-directory, run: